22nd September 2021

 A study was done to analyze the effect of opioids and Benfotiamine collectively on a diabetic mouse.
 It showed that the supplement improved the analgesic effect of mu-opioid agonists in treating neuropathic pain.

-Another random experiment on 9 diabetic patients showed that when they were supplemented with Benfotiamine, Vitamin B6, and B12, there was an improvement in the conduction velocity of the nerves.
+Another randomized experiment on 9 diabetic patients showed that when they were supplemented with Benfotiamine, Vitamin B6, and B12, there was an improvement in the conduction velocity of the nerves.

 Benfotiamine is a valuable supplement for neuropathy

-Neurazenx by Zen Nutrients is a high-potency formula that relieves nerve pain and aids in the regeneration of new nerve cells.
-It is loaded with the beneficial effects of 20 different vitamins, minerals, and herbs, including Benfotiamine, Alpha-Lipoic Acid, Curcumin (Turmeric), Vitamin B6, Pyridoxal-5-Phosphate (P5P) and much more.
+Neurazenx by Zen Nutrients is a high-potency formula that may relieve nerve pain and aids in the regeneration of new nerve cells.* It is loaded with the beneficial effects of 20 different vitamins, minerals, and herbs, including Benfotiamine, Alpha-Lipoic Acid, Curcumin (Turmeric), Vitamin B6, Pyridoxal-5-Phosphate (P5P) and much more.

 It increases the nerves' functional capacity and sometimes might reverse the nerve degeneration that is causing peripheral neuropathy.* The supplement is recommended by various doctors and physicians who formulated this new product.
 It even offers you a 100% money-back guarantee in case you are not satisfied with the results.

-So, does benfotiamine help with peripheral neuropathy, the answer is yes.
-Peripheral neuropathy is a manageable disease.
-You can reduce the symptoms and prevent further degeneration of the nerves by following specific guidelines.
-This also includes adding Benfotiamine supplements to your diet.
+So, does benfotiamine help with peripheral neuropathy?
+The answer is yes, it may.* Peripheral neuropathy is a manageable disease.
+You can reduce the symptoms and prevent further degeneration of the nerves by following specific guidelines.* This also includes adding Benfotiamine supplements to your diet.*

 * These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.